Open Standards for Verifiable AI Agent Identity

 Authorization

-Explicit scopes and mandates that define what actions an agent is permitted to take on behalf of its principal.
+Principal-signed mandates that define what an agent is permitted to do, on whose behalf, and under what constraints.

 Accountability